Monday of the Fourth Week in Advent

 Zechariah was a godly man who was tuned to God’s voice.
 He was born into a priestly family and it was his privilege to be chosen to enter the inner court of the temple to offer sacrifice to God.
 Luke records that the people wondered at Zechariah's delay and were amazed that he was speechless when he withdrew from the inner sanctuary.
 They rightly perceived that he had a special encounter with God.
 God’s angelic messenger greeted Zechariah with a blessing beyond his expectations.

 "Your prayer is heard!
 You will have a son!
-And his mission will be great for all of Israel."
+And

 The Lord is gracious